PerlFFI/Const-Introspect-C/README.md

 ```

 # DESCRIPTION

+**Note**: This is an early release, expect some interface changes in the near future.

 This module provides an interface for finding C/C++ constant style macros, and can
 compute their types and values.
 It can also be used to compute the values of